Build a Custom Voice AI for Your Hotel Rooms

 This forces a choice: dilute your brand with a consumer device, pay enterprise SaaS fees that destroy your margin, or build nothing and continue letting the front desk answer 'what time is checkout?'
 40 times a day.
 The core issue is that off-the-shelf products are built for massive hotel chains, not for independent properties that need control and a sensible cost model.

-The in-room device, typically a small single-board computer, runs a lightweight Python script for wake-word detection using PicoVoice Porcupine.
-This allows for a custom branded wake word like 'Hey, Hotel Name'.
-Once triggered, the guest's speech is transcribed and sent to a central FastAPI application running on AWS Lambda.
-This architecture costs under $50 per month to operate for up to 50 rooms and 5,000 guest requests.
+For the in-room experience, a small, single-board computer would host a lightweight Python script for wake-word detection, typically using PicoVoice Porcupine.
+This enables a custom, branded wake word, such as 'Hey, Hotel Name'.
+Upon detection, the guest's speech would be transcribed and securely transmitted to a central FastAPI application.
+This application would run on a serverless platform like AWS Lambda, offering cost-efficiency and auto-scaling to manage guest requests.

 Live in 4 Weeks, Not 6 Months